 Proverbs 11:14, “For lack of guidance a nation falls, but with many counselors there is victory.”

-Two weeks ago Darius said that should find your spouse among God’s people.
+We learned in a previous chapter that you should find your spouse among God’s people.
 And today we learn that you should conduct your courtship among God’s people.
 Don’t get away from the church when dating so that you can feel free with fewer eyes watching you.
 Instead get together “in the church.”
 And I don’t mean only in the church building on Sundays.
 The church is God’s people wherever they are.
 Spend time with each other together with other believers.
 Be open with each other and open with the believers around you.
 Be humble enough to ask for help and listen to counsel.
 If you do, you will have a much healthier relationship and since it is on a strong foundation, it will last.

 We also see that Boaz was clear and respectful in his communication.
 In verse 1, he called to his “friend” to turn aside.
 After this he clearly lays out the case.
 He does this in a factual and concise way and without any bias.
 He does not beat around the bush.
 He does not first waste time talking about the harvest or the weather or the World Cup.
 He has a task.
 He has a mission.
 He wants to finish it.
 He is not embarrassed or shy.
 Instead he is bold and confident.
 He can communicate in this way because he has nothing to hide.